-The highly anticipated Farm Bill has been passed finally with a voting of 87 to 13 in the Senate yesterday.
-Supposed to be passed in almost every 5 years, the Farm Bill was delayed mainly due to the controversy that surrounded the legalizing Hemp CBD.
+The highly anticipated Farm Bill has been passed finally with the voting of 87 to 13 in the Senate yesterday.
+Supposed to be passed in almost every 5 years, the Farm Bill was delayed mainly due to the controversy that surrounded legalizing Hemp CBD.
 However, now these are over and the Farm Bill is in effect that legalizes the production and sale of Hemp CBD.

 The good news is that with the Farm Bill, Hemp CBD can now be produced and sold anywhere in the country but marijuana that contains more than 0.3% THC is still banned.
 Before looking at hemp legalization, let us first see what the Farm Bill is and who is influenced by it.

 The Farm Bill 2018

-The Farm Bill 2018 is a massive 807-page bipartisan bill that contains a collective planning of the food policy of US for the next five years.
+The Farm Bill 2018 is a massive 807-page bipartisan bill that contains collective planning of the food policy of the US for the next five years.
 This time the House and Senate have approved a budget of $867 billion, which is expected to be signed by President Donald Trump by the next week.
-It covers a plethora of programs that range from important initiatives like food assistance, farm subsidies and crop insurance to rural development, forestry, and conservation programs.
+It covers a plethora of programs that range from important initiatives like food assistance, farm subsidies, and crop insurance to rural development, forestry, and conservation programs.
 In short, the Farm Bill is an effective law that impacts all of us.

-One of the most complex, lengthiest yet the most important legislation of 2018, the Farm Bill deals with legislation for environmental protection, international trade, food safety, farm subsidies and a lot more.
+One of the most complex, lengthiest yet the most important legislation of 2018, the Farm Bill deals with legislation for environmental protection, international trade, food safety, farm subsidies, and a lot more.
 However, the most-talked-about aspect of this Farm bill was Hemp Legalization which has led to the removal of hemp from the list of controlled substances.